John Greaves (musician): Biography

 In early 2020, Greaves celebrated his 70th birthday with a Sunday night residency at La Gare Jazz in Paris, with a rotating line-up of many of his longtime collaborators.
 More recently, Les Rendez-Vous de Greaves has been the banner for regular gigs at Le Studio L'Accord Parfait, also in Paris.

 Greaves has performed (bass and occasional vocals) in Folly Bololey, a reinterpretation of Robert Wyatt's Rock Bottom by the North Sea Radio Orchestra, premiered in 2014 at the Nuits de Fourvière festival, with Annie Barbazza as principal vocalist and other guests including William D. Drake (Cardiacs).
-A live performance in Piacenza in 2018 was released on Dark Companion the following year, and other performances followed including a live broadcast at the Maison de la Radio in Paris in December 2019.
+A live performance in Piacenza in 2018 was released on Dark Companion in 2019, and other performances followed including a live broadcast at the Maison de la Radio in Paris that December.

 Zones, again for Radio France's Signature label, was released in October 2022.
-In it, Greaves sets texts by Guillaume Apollinaire, alongside fellow vocalists Jeanne Added and Himiko Paganotti, with guitarist Olivier Mellano, another regular collaborator, in the co-producer's chair.
+In it, Greaves set texts by Guillaume Apollinaire, alongside fellow vocalists Jeanne Added and Himiko Paganotti, with guitarist Olivier Mellano, another regular collaborator, in the co-producer's chair.
 Greaves has taken part in various projects by Mellano over the past decade, notably Ici-Bas - Les Mélodies de Gabriel Fauré with Mellano's BAUM project and various other vocalists (performed in the Cour d'Honneur at the Avignon Festival in 2018), and H'art Songs, based on Moondog's eponymous 1978 set of songs for dual pianos, percussion and five vocalists.

+Greaves, Mellano and drummer Régis Boulard also perform as a rock trio under the name Gloyw, playing both improvised and composed music with texts, with an album due for release in May 2024.
+Greaves has also formed an acoustic, as yet unnamed trio with himself on piano and vocals, longtime collaborator Laurent Valéro (viola) and Mirabelle Gilis (violin, viola), a collaborator of Hakim Hamadouche (which whom Greaves has also performed) and Miossec.
+Playing songs from Zones as well as older material, the trio recorded a studio album in 2024.

+On August 5th 2023, Greaves and Friends, featuring Jakko Jakszyk and the latter's King Crimson bandmate Mel Collins, along with Barbazza, Valero and Boulard, played a one-off concert in Piacenza.
+The John Greaves Band, with Annie Whitehead replacing Valero, played further gigs in Italy in 2024.
+Other releases in 2024 include an instrumental album, Timelines, and an appearance (again with Barbazza) on Michael Mantler's New Songs Ensemble.
+The ensemble recorded an album for John's Italian Avantgarde label Dark Companion, called "Sempre Notte" and performed with the ensemble in September 2024 in Vienna and January 2025 in Italy (Piacenza, Siena and Rome).